Is the $\Lambda$CDM Model in Crisis?: Standard Background Equations and the Cosmological Constant Model

-General Relativity fulfills the necessary conditions fixed by the Lovelock theorem \cite{lovelock1971einstein} that is the only possible second-order Euler–Lagrange expression obtainable in a four-dimensional space from a scalar density is given by the Einstein field equations.
-The Einstein-Hilbert action for the concordance model with $\Lambda$CDM, in units of $c=\hbar=1$, is
+General Relativity (GR) satisfies the Lovelock theorem \cite{lovelock1971einstein}, which states that the only second-order field equations derivable from a scalar density in four dimensions are the Einstein equations.
+The Einstein Hilbert action for the concordance $\Lambda$CDM model, in units $c=\hbar=1$, is

-Here $\Lambda$ is the positive cosmological constant, $\mathcal{S}_m(g_{\mu\nu}, \Psi_m )$ represents the action the action of the standard matter component with the matter field $\Psi_m $, and $g$ is the determinant of the metric tensor $g_{\mu\nu}$. $G$ is the Newtonian gravitational constant.
+where $\Lambda$ is the cosmological constant, $G$ is the Newtonian gravitational constant, and $\mathcal{S}_m$ represents the matter action.
+Variation with respect to $g_{\mu\nu}$ gives